EmaroLab/hunger_MATLAB/README.md

 tri-axial accelerometer) to be used for the creation and validation of acceleration models of simple human gestures.

-The Data Set is composed of over 1000 recordings of 14 gestures performed by 17 volunteers:
+The Data Set is composed of over 1000 recordings of 14 gestures performed by 17 volunteers.

-1. Brush own teeth

-2. Comb own hair
-3. Get up from the bed

-4. Lie down on the bed
-5. Sit down on a chair

-6. Stand up from a chair

-7. Drink from a glass

-8. Eat with fork and knife

-9. Eat with spoon

-10. Pour water into a glass

-11. Use the telephone

-12. Climb the stairs

-13. Descend the stairs

-14. Walk

 More information about the Data Set can be found in the MANUAL.

 The MATLAB scripts `displayTrial.m` and `displayModel.m` allow for the visualization of the recorded accelerometer data.